pjones1063/AtariST-CManship/README.md

 # AtariST-CManship

-Example Atari ST - Lattice C Source Code.
+Example Atari ST - C Source Code.

  #### Support and other inquiries can be made on our BBS at:   $ telnet 13leader.net 8023 or http://13leader.net